wamp-proto/wamp-proto/spec/basic.md

  * `Realm` is a string identifying the WAMP routing and administrative domain for which the session is to be established.
  * `Details` is a dictionary that allows to provide additional opening information (see below).

 The `HELLO` message MUST be the very first message sent after the transport has been established.
-It MUST be followed by a `WELCOME`, `CHALLENGE` or `GOODBYE` by the *Router*.
+It MUST be followed by a `WELCOME`, `ABORT`, or, with advanced implementations, a `CHALLENGE` by the *Router*.

 It is a protocol error to receive a second `HELLO` message during the lifetime of the session and the *Router* MUST fail the session if that happens.

 **Roles and Features**